jackiwynter/jackiwynter/README.md

 # Introducing Myself 👋

+Hello, I'm Jacki!
-Hello, I'm Jacki.
-Data Scientist with expertise in machine learning, predictive modeling, and model evaluation with a history of Development Studies & management consulting.
+I’m a Data Scientist with expertise in machine learning, predictive modeling, and model evaluation, built on a foundation in Development Studies and management consulting.

-### Projects

 Welcome to my portfolio, where I showcase my [projects](https://github.com/jackiwynter/Portfolio-Guide).

-### Tools
-- Language: Python, SQL
-- Visualization: Tableau
+I primarily work with Python but am also fluent in SQL, leveraging these tools to craft insights and solutions from complex datasets.

 <!--
 **jackiwynter/jackiwynter** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.